-To celebrate the artistic side of fluid mechanics (yes, we are a liberal arts college!), you can earn extra homework points by submitting original creative or artistic work (a photo, a short clip, a poem, etc) related to the science and/or natural beauty of fluids.
+To celebrate the artistic side of fluid mechanics (yes, we are a liberal arts college!), you can earn extra exam points by submitting original creative or artistic work (a photo, a short clip, a poem, etc) related to the natural beauty of fluids.
 I will then share it in class, and will post it on the course website under the link "Fluids are Cool Gallery".
 You can check out some entries from previous students on the course website.

-Image of a submerged jet of fluid: reds, yellows = high velocity, blue = low velocity (from http://commons.wikimedia.org/wiki/File:Jet.jpg)

-Policy on Personal Communications Devices

-It is great to live in the digital information age, but it is a fact that the human brain is not so good at multi-tasking.
+We will also have "Fluid Fridays", a brief and informal sharing of some fluids-related tidbit from science, culture, news, art, etc. Your participation in Fluid Fridays will also earn you exam points.
+Image of a submerged jet of fluid: reds, yellows = high velocity, blue = low velocity (from http://commons.wikimedia.org/wiki/File:Jet.jpg) Policy on Personal Communications Devices It is great to live in the digital information age, but it is a fact that the human brain is not so good at multi-tasking.
 In order to promote you getting the most for your tuition dollars and to prevent disruption of other students' learning environment, cell phones/smart phones/wireless devices must be turned off during class.
 If you routinely disregard this policy, your grade for attendance, participation, and effort will be adjusted downward.

-A Note on Intellectual Honesty

-This is college and you are here to learn.
-Getting a good grade may be important but its never as important as maintaining your integrity.
-Furthermore the College has clear written policies on intellectual honesty (see the on-line Student Handbook, pages 9-10), and we are encouraged to report suspected cases of dishonesty to the Dean.
-You are encouraged to work together to solve the homework problems, but don't just copy a classmate's answers, make sure you understand the solution yourself.
-In the past some students have copied answers from the solutions manual, which is out there in some unscrupulous bit of cyberspace - I have been teaching from various editions of the text for about 15 years and I will probably notice if you copy answers unless you are very clever at disguising them as your own.
+A Note on Intellectual Honesty Your personal integrity is far more important than your grade on an exam or homework assignment.
+Furthermore, the College has clear written policies on intellectual honesty (see the on-line Student Handbook, pages 9-10), and faculty are asked to report suspected cases of dishonesty directly to the Dean.
+You are encouraged to work together to solve the homework problems, but don't just copy a classmate's answers, make sure you understand the solution yourself - if not, come to office hours.
+In the past some students have copied answers from the solutions manual, which is out there in some unscrupulous sector of cyberspace - I have been using various editions of the text for about 15 years and I will probably notice if you copy from the solutions manual.
+Quotations to Think About "If there is magic on this planet, it is contained in water" - Loren Eiseley (anthropologist and writer about science and nature) "Water is H2O, hydrogen two parts, oxygen one, but there is also a third thing that makes it water and nobody knows what it is" - D.H.
+Lawrence (British writer and poet) Calvin and Hobbes by Bill Watterson

-Some Quotations of Interest

-"If there is magic on this planet, it is contained in water"

-- Loren Eiseley (anthropologist and writer about science and nature)

-"Water is H2O, hydrogen two parts, oxygen one, but there is also a third thing that makes it water and nobody knows what it is"

-- D.H.
-Lawrence (British writer and poet)

-Calvin and Hobbes by Bill Watterson